 6. You may be prompted for your username and password depending upon the situation.
 Your username would be your email address (username>@umd.edu) and your password is your campus password.

-Note: If you can't connect to a network drive or folder, the computer you're trying to connect to might be turned off, or you might not have the correct permissions.
-Try contacting your network administrator.
+Note: If you can't connect to a network drive or folder you might not have the correct permissions.
+Please email the service desk at email@example.com

-Depending on your network configuration, you may need to connect to your Departmental VPN and Configure the Pulse Secure Client to access your network drive.
+Depending on your network configuration, you may need to connect to the Campus VPN to access your network drive.

 1. On the Finder toolbar at the top left corner of your Mac, click “Go”, then “Connect to Server…”